 National Nutrition Strategy UPSC

-With a renewed focus on Nutrition, the National Institution for Transforming India – NITI Ayog launched National Nutrition Strategy on the 5th of September 2017.
-As per the strategy document, the Integrated Child Development Services Mission would be expanded to form a National Nutrition Mission along the lines of National Health Mission under the Ministry of Women and Child Development (MoWCD).
+With a renewed focus on Nutrition, the National Institution for Transforming India – NITI Aayog launched National Nutrition Strategy on the 5th of September 2017.
+As per the strategy document, the Integrated Child Development Services Mission would be expanded to form a National Nutrition Mission along the lines of National Health Mission under the Ministry of Women and Child Development (MWCD).

 Need for National Nutrition Strategy IAS

 About 1/3rd of the children in India are under-nourished.
 India is paying an income penalty of about 9-10% as a result of a workforce that was stunted during their childhood.
 About 20% of the children under the age of 5 suffer from wasting because of acute undernutrition.
 60% of children and 50% of pregnant women in the country are anaemic.
 The National Family Health Survey (NFHS) figures show some progress with a fall in overall levels of undernutrition in both children and women.
 However, the speed of decline is way below as compared to various other nations with growth trajectories similar to that of India.
 In addition to that, there is a dearth of real-time measurement of these determinants, reducing India’s capacity to target the action among vulnerable children and mothers.